 Farmers Digging Deeper

-Latrobe Catchment Landcare Network along with partners are excited to announce that we have received funding from the Commonwealth Government Department of Agriculture, Water and the Environment for the ‘Farmers Digging Deeper’ Project.
+Latrobe Catchment Landcare Network along with partners are excited to announce the completion of the ‘Farmers Digging Deeper’ Project.

-This project will support 315 farmers across the region to increase their knowledge of soil health and to better understand the links between soil health, farm productivity and profitability.
-The project will also help farmers develop management pathways to actively improve their farms soil health and condition.
+This project supported 315 farmers across the region to increase their knowledge of soil health and to better understand the links between soil health, farm productivity and profitability.
+The project also helped farmers develop management pathways to actively improve their farms soil health and condition.

 On 115 farms the project will collect:

-A series of soil health interpretation training workshops and field days will further support farmers knowledge on soil carbon, natural capital accounting opportunities, and practices proven to increase soil health and productivity.
-Five on-farm demonstration sites will be established throughout the region to measure the soil health impacts of multi-species pastures and regenerative grazing management.
+A series of soil health interpretation training workshops and field days further supported farmers knowledge on soil carbon, natural capital accounting opportunities, and practices proven to increase soil health and productivity.
+Five on-farm demonstration sites were established throughout the region to measure the soil health impacts of multi-species pastures and regenerative grazing management.

-The South Gippsland Landcare Network will also form a farmer discussion group focusing on soils and regenerative agriculture.
-This will compliment an already active discussion network managed by all partners across the region.
+The South Gippsland Landcare Network also formed a farmer discussion group focusing on soils and regenerative agriculture.
+This complimented an already active discussion network managed by all partners across the region.

-This 2-year regional project will run until April 2024 and will be facilitated by the Western Port Catchment Landcare Network.
+This 2-year regional project was completed in April 2024 and was facilitated by the Western Port Catchment Landcare Network.
 Key partners include Bass Coast Landcare Network, Latrobe Catchment Landcare Network, Mornington Peninsula Shire, South Gippsland Landcare Network & Melbourne Water.

-This project is supported by Western Port Catchment Landcare Network, through funding from the Australian Government’s National Landcare Program
+This project was supported by Western Port Catchment Landcare Network, through funding from the Australian Government’s National Landcare Program

 John and Vanessa Sharman’s property had some side by side sampling conducted on their property looking at measuring changes and comparing differences in results of management practices.
 The results obtained aim to provide data on soil carbon, chemistry levels, structure, bulk density and biology, which will help inform the wider farming community and provide valuable information to assist farmers in their future management decisions.